 Student Services Building (SVC) 1036

-The Office of Admissions assists prospective students with learning about the opportunities available to them at the University of South Florida.
-The Office is responsible for processing applications for admission for undergraduate students (first time in college - FTIC, transfer, and former students returning - FSR, including international students).
+The Office of Admissions assists prospective students with learning about opportunities available to them at the University of South Florida.
+The Office is responsible for processing applications for admission for undergraduate students (first time in college -FTIC-, transfer, and former students returning -FSR-, including international students).
 Admission to the University of South Florida requires evidence of ability to successfully complete academic work, the capacity to think creatively, and strong motivation.
-The minimum admission requirements are designed to help identify applicants whose academic background indicates the potential for success at USF; however, achieving minimum admission requirements does not guarantee acceptance
+The minimum admission requirements are designed to help identify applicants whose academic background indicates the potential for success at USF; however, achieving minimum admission requirements does not guarantee acceptance.

 The admission of new students at all levels is on a selective basis within curricular, space, and fiscal limitations.
 The selection process may include such factors as grades, test scores, date of application completion, the pattern of courses completed, educational objectives, past conduct, and portfolios.
 Preference for admission in any term will be given to those applicants whose credentials indicate the greatest promise of academic success.

 The University encourages applications for admission from all qualified applicants and does not discriminate based on race, color, marital status, sex, religion, national origin, disability, age, sexual orientation, veteran status, genetic information and gender identity and expression, or as otherwise prohibited by state or federal law, in the admission process.
 Students are offered admission to USF in accordance with the mission and goals of the University and within enrollment limitations established by the Department of Education, State University System of Florida, and the Florida Legislature.

 The Office of Admissions accepts either application below.
 A $30 (in U.S. currency) nonrefundable application fee is required.
 Only one application needs to be submitted from either: